ALERT!

 Please upgrade to a newer version of Internet Explorer or use an alternate browser such as Chrome or Firefox.

-A sixty-year-old woman with angina.
-A coronary angiography showed an anomalous origin of the right coronary artery from the left coronary cusp.
-This was confirmed on s gated coronary CT, which showed it arising from the left sinus of Valsalva with a slitlike orifice and a significant intramural course.
-She was scheduled for repair by unroofing of the anomaly.
+This video demonstrates unroofing of an anomalous right coronary artery in a 60-year-old woman who presented with angina.
+The coronary angiography showed an anomalous origin of the right coronary artery from the left coronary cusp.
+This was confirmed on gated coronary CT, which showed it arising from the left sinus of Valsalva with a slit-like orifice and a significant intramural course.

-Median sternotomy was performed and routine cannulation done for cardiopulmonary bypass.
-Dissection began between the great arteries to identify the right coronary artery (RCA) as it exited from the aorta.
-Cardioplegic arrest was then achieved, and the RCA was isolated at the point of exit from the aorta by placing a silastic loop around it.
+The decision was made to repair the RCA by unroofing the anomaly.
+A median sternotomy was performed as was routine cannulation for cardiopulmonary bypass.
+Dissection began between the great arteries to identify the right coronary artery as it exited from the aorta.
+Cardioplegic arrest was then achieved, and the RCA was isolated at the point of exit from the aorta by placing a Silastic loop around it.

-An aortotomy was then performed just superior to the sinotubular junction, extending it to the left somewhat superiorly.
-The orifice of the RCA was identified, a metal probe was inserted, and it was clear that in this case the track ran superior to the commissure between the left and right coronary sinuses.
+An aortotomy was performed just superior to the sinotubular junction, extending it to the left somewhat superiorly.
+The orifice of the RCA was identified and a metal probe was inserted, which clearly identified that the track ran superior to the commissure between the left and right coronary sinuses.

-Transit time flow measurements were then performed, confirming that there was excellent flow in the RCA.
-The patient was then weaned from cardiopulmonary bypass and decannulated, and routine closure was performed.
-The patient was discharged on postoperative day four, and a coronary CTA performed six weeks later confirmed that the anomaly had been corrected.
+Transit time flow measurements were performed, and confirmed that there was excellent flow in the RCA.
+The patient was weaned from cardiopulmonary bypass, decannulated, and routine closure was performed.
+The patient was discharged on postoperative day four, and coronary CTA performed six weeks later confirmed that the anomaly had been corrected.

 The advantage of unroofing is that it relocates the functional orifice to the appropriate sinus and enlarges the orifice considerably.
 Also, it eliminates the intramural portion of the anomalous artery and eliminates the segment that lies between the great arteries.
-Some pitfalls include aortic incompetence from damage to the commissure, dissection if the layers are not tacked, and overaggressive unroofing that leads to external bleeding.
+Pitfalls include aortic incompetence from damage to the commissure, dissection if the layers are not tacked, and overly aggressive unroofing leading to external bleeding.

 References